ayktldg/favorite-cmd-commands/README.md

 ## pwd

 We can call the `pwd` command when we want to look _working directory_.
-This command print the users's working directory.
+This command print the users' working directory.

 ```bash
 pwd